 The RAIN Alliance Inc. has been issued an issuing agency code (IAC) "XRA" in accordance with ISO/IEC 15459.

+The RAIN Alliance shall issue unique RAIN CINs to legal entities as a 1-to9-decimal number or a 1-to-4-text-string to be used with ISO specified barcode, NFC, and RAIN tag data standards.
+The RAIN Number tag data standard specifies a 1-to-4-byte encoding of the RAIN CIN.
+The first bit of each byte is used as a length indicator of the RAIN CIN encoding.

 The RAIN CIN is an ISO/IEC 15459 identity identifier.
 It is interoperable with all ISO Automated Identification Data Standards which use ISO/IEC 15459 codes.
 The RAIN CIN shall only be used in accordance with such data standards.

-The RAIN Alliance is registered in accordance with ISO/IEC 15961 a unique identifier for application specific data (AFI = AEh).
-This number requires to the use of a RAIN CIN encoded as in clause 2.2.
+The RAIN Alliance is registered in accordance with ISO/IEC 15961 a unique identifier for application specific data (AFI = AEh) numbering, call the RAIN Alliance Number.
+This number requires the use of a RAIN CIN encoded as in clause 2.2.

 It is critical for the long-range multi-read nature of RAIN RFID that all RAIN tag data be standards compliant to prevent tag data interference of non-compliant tag data with standard compliant tag data.
 The rapidly increasing use of RAIN RFID over many application verticals is increasing the risk of system failure of both properly deployed and operating systems and new systems alike.